flipz357/flipz357.github.io/_posts/2025-10-13-ethical-ai-search-summary.md

 #### Responsibility and Credit Attribution

 For me, a challenge of responsible AI use is reflected exactly in this balance.
 On the one hand, users want convenience — they want their dish served fast, warm, and nicely plated.
-On the other hand, if nobody credits or pays the cooks anymore, who will still prepare the meals tomorrow?
+On the other hand, if nobody credits or pays the cooks anymore, what then?

 So maybe the solution is not about choosing between waiter or cook but about finding a way for both to thrive.
 Perhaps we need visible attribution, fair sharing models, or user options to switch between “summary view” and “source view.”